obsidianmd/obsidian-help/en/Obsidian Sync/Collaborate on a shared vault.md

 Be aware that Obsidian Sync has [[Sync limitations|Limitations]] that may affect your team:

 - The maximum number of collaborators on a shared vault is 20 users.
-- The maximum file size for attachments depends on the [[Plans and storage limits|plan]] of your remote vault host, with 5MB for the Standard Plan and 200MB for the Plus Plan.
+- The maximum file size for attachments depends on the [[Plans and storage limits|plan]] of your remote vault host, with 5 MB for the Standard Plan and 200 MB for the Plus Plan.

 Learn more about [[Syncing for Teams]].